 Yep, a reason I love Portland is because it’s home to the largest used bookstore in the world.
 I didn’t buy any books this time, but I browsed the aisles and made a list on my phone of books to read.
 Powell’s also has a great variety of unique souvenirs too.
 I had to buy a tote, to carry my books home from the library of course (I’m a nerd, I know).

 Portland reminds me a lot of Melbourne (again), in that it seems to be absolutely brimming with locally owned sweet shops, cafes, food trucks and restaurants.
 Voodoo will always be my favourite donut shop, because Froot Loops and M&Ms on top of dough is heaven to me.
 But there’s also Blue Star Donuts and Salt & Straw’s legendary ice cream.

 On the savoury side, I’ve heard good things about the Waffle Window in Hawthorne, but I was too full from Voodoo’s to try a bite (cruel world).
-Check out this post for other food recommendations, but definitely visit the food carts around town too.
+Check out this post and this post for other food recommendations, but definitely visit the food carts around town too.
 They’re part of Portland’s identity really.

 Just the right size

 When I was talking to my mum in Portland, I said to her that in my ideal world Portland would be located on Australia’s Sunshine Coast.
 It’s my perfect city and that’s my perfect weather and location.
 But alas, that probably won’t happen in my lifetime.
 Nevertheless, I think Portland is just the right sized city.
 It’s not too big like London, but not too small like my hometown.
 It has everything you could need and its neighbour IS California.

 As I mentioned in my intro, it’s hard to explain but I feel like Portland just has a cool vibe.
 The buildings, the people, the food and the atmosphere all combine to transform Portland into the coolest city.
 Walking down the streets in Portland makes me happy, because you never know what treasure you will find.